natansevero/100-days-of-code-r1/README.md

 ### R1D79

 Fixing bugs with the method 'returnsPromise' of the sinon-stub-promise.
 I implemented the tests and the functionality to searchArtist method of the my Spotify Wrapper library

+### R1D80/D81

+I implemented the new methods to album endpoints and did refactoring of the code